-Expanding on the existing strategic alliance agreement, on January 23, 2011, Telefónica and China Unicom (Hong Kong) Limited ("China Unicom") signed an extension to their Strategic Alliance Agreement, in which both companies agreed to strengthen and deepen their strategic cooperation in certain business areas, and committed to investing the equivalent of 500 million US dollars in ordinary shares of the other party.
+Expanding on the existing strategic partnership, on January 23, 2011, Telefónica, S.A. and China Unicom (Hong Kong) Limited ("China Unicom") signed an extension to their Strategic Partnership Agreement, in which both companies agreed to strengthen and deepen their strategic cooperation in certain business areas, and committed to investing the equivalent of 500 million US dollars in ordinary shares of the other party.
 Telefónica will acquire through its subsidiary Telefónica Internacional, S.A.U. a number of China Unicom shares amounting to 500 million US dollars from third parties, within nine months from the agreement date.

-Following the completion of the transaction, Telefónica will hold, through its subsidiary Telefónica Internacional, S.A.U., approximately 9.7% of China Unicom's voting share capital, based on the current share price, while China Unicom will own approximately 1.37% of Telefónica's voting share capital.
+Following the completion of the transaction, Telefónica will hold, through its subsidiary Telefónica Internacional, S.A.U., approximately 9.7% of China Unicom's voting share capital, based on the share price, while China Unicom will own approximately 1.37% of Telefónica's voting share capital at the date of the aforementioned agreement as of January 23, 2011.
 In recognition of China Unicom's stake in Telefónica, the latter commits to proposing the appointment of a board member named by China Unicom in the next General Shareholders' Meeting, in accordance with prevailing legislation and the Company's Bylaws.